 While you're out there exploring Iceland and everything it has to offer, it's worthwhile to keep these websites bookmarked for regular checks.

-The Weather Report - Get updates on how the weather's looking and even if there's chance of northern lights activity.
+The Weather Report - Get updates on how the weather's looking and even if there's a chance of northern lights activity.

 GSM Bensin - A live feed that shows the current prices for fuel and where to get it cheapest.

 Road.is - The best source for road conditions and safety.

 What to keep in mind while exploring Iceland.

 The wind in Iceland can be especially treacherous.
 Make sure you hold the door of the car firmly when you open it to avoid it flinging open and possibly damaging the hinges.
 This is the second most common type of damage to rental cars in Iceland, and it can be surprisingly expensive to repair.
 Park against the wind and hold that door in place.

 Keep your eyes peeled for any woolen critters on the road.
 Some parts of Iceland will have herds of sheep freely roaming around.
 They often cross roads with no regard to oncoming traffic so be alert when passing through areas with large open fields or grassy mountainsides.